jennifert/Boostrap-ASP_Net-MasterPages/README.md

 - Dynamic tabs and post from form
 - Adding cdn and cdn debug path in global.asax file for bootstrap items.

-Feel free to request items via the ssues functionality.
+Feel free to request items via the issues functionality.